hrisbh10/CS299-Project---Sign-Language-Translator/README.md

 ## Android Application

 An App created using TFLite module of mobnetv2_flip and CameraX API, allowing real-time sign recognition.
+Got to learn about handling callback events and handling events in threads for latency reduction.